2024: A Year of Client Success and Collaboration

 The financial return from RTLS-CMMS integration is measurable across several budget lines that hospital CFOs and capital planning teams recognize directly.

 Biomedical engineering labor efficiency.
-At 30 to 45 minutes of search time per deferred or difficult-to-locate work order, the cumulative labor cost of poor equipment visibility is significant in a hospital with hundreds of tracked devices and a small biomedical team.
+At 30 to 45 minutes of search time per deferred work order, the cumulative labor cost of poor equipment visibility is significant in a hospital with hundreds of tracked devices and a small biomedical team.
 Eliminating search time returns those hours to actual maintenance work — increasing the volume of preventive maintenance the team can execute without adding headcount.

 Reduction in equipment downtime.
-Devices that receive scheduled preventive maintenance on time have lower failure rates and shorter repair cycles.
-Equipment downtime in clinical settings carries both direct costs — rental of replacement equipment, cancellation of procedures — and indirect costs in staff time and patient experience.
+Devices that receive preventive maintenance on time have lower failure rates and shorter repair cycles.
+Equipment downtime in clinical settings carries direct costs — rental of replacement equipment, cancellation of procedures — and indirect costs in staff time and patient experience.
 Hospitals with high preventive maintenance completion rates document measurably lower rates of unplanned equipment failure.

 Rental cost reduction.
 When hospital asset tracking reveals the true location of equipment across the facility, rental expenses drop significantly.
-Many emergency equipment rental requests are triggered not by genuine inventory shortages but by the inability to locate existing inventory.
-Knowing where every device is eliminates this category of rental spend almost entirely.
+Many emergency rental requests are triggered not by genuine inventory shortages but by the inability to locate existing inventory.
+Knowing where every device is eliminates this category of spend almost entirely.

 Compliance and Accreditation Support

 The Joint Commission and Accreditation Canada both require hospitals to demonstrate systematic medical equipment management programs — including documented preventive maintenance, recall response procedures, and equipment lifecycle oversight.
-The documentation burden of meeting these requirements manually is significant, and the documentation quality is often inconsistent because it depends on human data entry under clinical workload pressure.
+The documentation burden of meeting these requirements manually is significant, and the quality is often inconsistent because it depends on human data entry under clinical workload pressure.

 For healthcare facilities pursuing or maintaining accreditation, this documentation quality is not just administratively convenient — it is the difference between a confident survey response and one that requires after-the-fact reconstruction from incomplete records.